teuton-software/asker/docs/inputs/problems.md

     %answer S2
 ```

-In the above example we have replaced the concrete values 3, 2, 5 and 0 with variables N1, N2, S1 and S1 (comma separated values).
-The variables can have any name we want so that they are not confused with another word or symbol that appears in the question texts.
+In the above example we have replaced the concrete values (3, 2, 5 and 1) with variables (N1, N2, S1 and S1).
+The variables can have any name but only they must not be confused with another word or symbol that appears in the question texts.

-Once we replace the values with their variable names we can create several `cases` to reflect different combinations of values that we can use with the same basic problem structure.
+Once we replace specific values with their variable names then we create several `case` lines to reflect different combinations of values that will be used with the same problem structure.

 In our example we have multiplied by 4 the possibilities of the problem.

-It is recommended to use a minimum of 4 cases to optimize the output.
+> It is recommended to use a minimum of 4 cases to optimize the output.

 **Var names restriction**